20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 (16)

-which is mathematically the most general form of the energy equation.
-Rewriting it again without the components being identified gives
+Rewriting the energy equation again without the components being identified gives

 (17)